Divorce, Remarriage, and Children

 Why do children feel caught between parents?

-Does remarriage make things more complex?
+Does remarriage make family dynamics more complex?

 What helps children feel secure after divorce?